mbaytas/MAVA337Labs/Assignment3_Arduino/README.md

 > Don't worry about the colors of your LEDs.
 Only the order is important.

 - Add code to your sketch that listens to the button.
-When the button is pressed, immediately cycle to the next LED; i.e. turn off the LED that is lit at the time of the button press, and light up the next one.
+When the button is pressed and held down, make all three LEDs blink at once.
+All three LEDs should light up for 0.2 seconds, turn off for 0.2 seconds, and repeat; while the button is held down.
+When the button is released, resume normal operation.
+(You can resume from where you left in the cycle, or begin the cycle anew, both are OK.)

+> You will need to hold down the button, because (probably) the moment when one LED switches off and the other switches on will be the only moment when the button signal is being read.